 New York has three degrees of burglary: first degree, second degree, and third degree.
 The possible sentences for a first degree burglary conviction range from one to 25 years.
 Second degree burglary is subject to a one to 15 year sentence, and judges can set any third degree burglary sentence up to seven years.

 A jury has just convicted Doug the Defendant of second degree burglary after he broke into his neighbors house and stole a laptop.
 The judge could order a sentence anywhere between one and 15 years.
 The conviction is Doug's first and he has demonstrated genuine contrition.
-Moreover, the neighbor knows Doug and writes a letter to the judge telling him that Doug is a good person who has just fallen on hard times.
+Moreover, the neighbor knows Doug and writes a letter to the judge telling him that Doug is a good person who's just fallen on hard times.

 Taking all of these factors into account, the judge decides that an 18-month sentence is appropriate and hands this sentence down to Doug at the end of the sentencing hearing.

 Whether you're like Doug the Defendant from the example above or the Hamburglar, burglary is a serious crime that can carry lasting consequences.
 Find out more about how a burglary conviction can impact your criminal record today by contacting a criminal defense attorney in your area.